pmattos/ExpandableTextEditor/README.md

 This project provides a sample SwiftUI based integration for the [TextExpander SDK][TextExpander].

 The SDK integration is provided by the custom [`ExpandableTextView`][ExpandableTextView] SwiftUI view.
 This provides a simple, reusable, (almost) self-contained component to quickly support the TextExpander SDK in any SwiftUI based app.
-This supports the following TextExpander features:
+This includes supports for the following TextExpander features:

 * inline snippets expansion
 * fill-in support for complex snippets (done externally by the TextExpander app)